thekangaroofactory/rain-forecast-api/README.md

-# rain-forecast-api
-Python / Flask API
+# Python / Connexion - Flask / API

 - Using connexion framework (to build the Flask API)
 - API key authentication
-- SQLAchemy + PostgreSQL database
+- SQLAlchemy + PostgresSQL database
+- Wrapped in Docker container
+- Served with gunicorn (using ASGI server / see connexion doc)

-Running:
+## Running:

+### From python

 `$ python app.py`